Adoption of Ten Communities, Malaysia

 Devotional activities include EHV classes, emphasising the importance of spirituality and bhajan classes.
 Monthly classes on teaching children their own religion are held.
 Major religious festivals (Sankranthi/Pongal, Deepavali and Christmas) and Chinese New Year are celebrated.
 Children are taught to respect their parents on Father’s and Mother’s Days.
 Bhajans and Gayathri mantra chanting are also conducted periodically in the homes of the people in the adopted community, with family participation.

 Service activities include a free medical clinic every Sunday, a monthly recycling project, an annual tree planting and an annual visit with provision of food and soft toys to children in a local hospital.
-There is also a regular food service and a Light Meditation programme, along with an annual food delivery activity for prisoners in the local prison.
+There is also a regular food service and a Light Meditation program, along with an annual food delivery activity for prisoners in the local prison.

-Educational programmes include weekly EHV classes, every other week tutoring, monthly classes on Hinduism and unique field trips every six months.
+Educational programs include weekly EHV classes, every other week tutoring, monthly classes on Hinduism and unique field trips every six months.
 For examples, students were taken to visit the Forest Research Institute and to KidZania, an experiential children’s learning and fun centre.

 TAR University College donated funds towards the children’s activities in outings such as to the Forest Research Institute’s Enjoy Nature Programme, and donated dictionaries for the library.